 SHOW GLOBAL VARIABLES LIKE 'plugin_dir'; +---------------+--------------------------+ | Variable_name | Value | +---------------+--------------------------+ | plugin_dir | /usr/lib64/mysql/plugin/ | +---------------+--------------------------+

 Check the directory returned at the filesystem level to make sure that you have a copy of the plugin library,

 server_audit.dll, depending on your system.
 It's included in recent installations of MariaDB.
 If you do not have it, you should upgrade MariaDB.

-Once you've added the option above to the server's configuration file and restarted the server, if someone then tries to uninstall the audit plugin, an error message will be returned.
-Below is an example of this with the error message:
+Once you've added the option to the server's option file and restarted the server, the plugin can't be uninstalled.
+If someone tries to uninstall the audit plugin, then an error message will be returned.
+Below is an example of the error message:

 UNINSTALL PLUGIN server_audit; ERROR 1702 (HY000): Plugin 'server_audit' is force_plus_permanent and can not be unloaded

 FORCE_PLUS_PERMANENT and similar plugin control options, see Controlling Plugin Activation.